 Global Challenge 7: How can ethical market economies be encouraged to reduce the gap between rich and poor?

-The Covid pandemic has shrunk the global middle class by 150 million, and extreme poverty increased approximately 100 million; nevertheless, Extreme poverty fell from 51% in 1981 to 13% in 2012 and less than 10% today, mostly due to income growth in China and India.
-However, inequality in Africa remains a serious threat to future stability, with four of the five most unequal countries in the world found there.
-UNDP’s Multidimensional Poverty Index applied to 102 developing countries found about 1.5 million people living in multidimensional poverty.
+The Covid pandemic has shrunk the global middle class by 150 million, and extreme poverty increased approximately by 100 million; nevertheless, extreme poverty fell (less than $1.90/day) from 51% in 1981 to 13% in 2012 to less than 10% today, mostly due to income growth in China and India.
+Global economic growth is expected to slow from 5.7 percent in 2021 to 2.9 percent in 2022 and average 3 percent in 2023-24.Inequality in Africa remains a serious threat to future stability, with four of the five most unequal countries in the world being in Africa.
+UNDP reports that 1.2 billion people in 111 developing countries are living in acute multidimensional poverty.
 The Covid pandemic has delayed the achievement of the UN Sustainable Development Goal of eliminating extreme poverty by 2030, even though, official development assistance was the most in history reaching $161 billion in 2020.
-The global economy contracted by 3.5% in 2020, but is expected to grow 4.7% in 2021.

 Since artificial intelligence will reproduce and learn faster than humans, its universal proliferation seems inevitable.
 Algorithms are already out-performing humans in driving cars, face recognition, complex games, and even some forms of medical diagnosis.
 AI and other next technologies should lower costs of education, transportation, and medical care and should provide new tax income from taxing robots and other next technologies, making universal basic income financially sustainable possibly by 2030 (see scenarios in Chapter 4).
 Finland, Canada, and others are conducting pilot UBI experiments.